If you’re new here, this is the best place to start.

 Document the process in a way that could eventually justify spending most of my time reading, researching, and investing.

-Writing The Tiny Family Office forces clarity, sharpens my decisions, and (hopefully) offers something more useful than the typical finance noise.
+Writing The Tiny Family Office forces me sharpen my decisions, think carefully, and it (hopefully) offers something more useful than the typical finance Substack.

 At the heart of The Tiny Family Office is capital preservation and compounding.
 I think in decades, not quarters, and I care more about resilience than excitement.